-Programmatic Financing ("Pro Fi") is an innovative financing vehicle that better aligns PENNVEST funding with the needs of utilities.
-Pro Fi shifts the traditional project-specific lending strategy to one that is more congruent with the utility planning model, matching the funding approval to the annual (or multi-year) cash flow needs of the utility.
-Instead of issuing a binding commitment for a certain dollar amount for a single project, a Pro Fi funding package funds a Capital Improvement Plan (in entirety or in part) for a group of drinking water or wastewater projects so long as each individual project or phase of projects is eligible and prepared in compliance with program requirements.
-By shifting from short-term project financing to long-term program financing, as many larger private and government-owned utilities typically implement for infrastructure needs, the Pro Fi program: 1) helps PENNVEST develop strong, lasting relationships with such entities as repeat borrowers; 2) allows PENNVEST to extend program subsidies to benefit residential customers in these larger systems; and, 3) ensures long-term funding is available to facilitate timely replacement of deteriorating infrastructure.
-The White Paper approved by the PENNVEST Board at its July 17, 2019, Board Meeting authorizing Pro Fi is attached in Appendix A, following the form used for the recommendation to PENNVEST for Pro Fi projects from the Department of Environmental Protection ("DEP").
+Programmatic Financing ("Pro-Fi") is an innovative financing vehicle that better aligns PENNVEST funding with the needs of utilities.
+Pro-Fi shifts the traditional project-specific lending strategy to one that is more congruent with the utility planning model, matching the funding approval to the annual (or multi-year) cash flow needs of the utility.
+Instead of issuing a binding commitment for a certain dollar amount for a single project, a Pro-Fi funding package funds a Capital Improvement Plan (in entirety or in part) for a group of drinking water or wastewater projects so long as each individual project or phase of projects is eligible and prepared in compliance with program requirements.
+By shifting from short-term project financing to long-term program financing, as many larger private and government-owned utilities typically implement for infrastructure needs, the Pro-Fi program: 1) helps PENNVEST develop strong, lasting relationships with such entities as repeat borrowers; 2) allows PENNVEST to extend program subsidies to benefit residential customers in these larger systems; and, 3) ensures long-term funding is available to facilitate timely replacement of deteriorating infrastructure.
+The White Paper approved by the PENNVEST Board at its July 17, 2019, Board Meeting authorizing Pro-Fi is attached in Appendix A, following the form used for the recommendation to PENNVEST for Pro-Fi projects from the Department of Environmental Protection ("DEP") (Appendix B).

 No special appropriation has been budgeted for this initiative.
 PENNVEST will make funding available from its existing budgeted funds.

 Applicants may be either public or private entities who are otherwise eligible for PENNVEST programs.